 1.)
 An apology keeps the focus on your actions.
 For example, “I’m sorry that you felt hurt by what I said at dinner last night.”
 Instead try, “I’m sorry for what I said at dinner last night.
 It was mean and out of line.”
 Own your behavior and apologize, period.

 2.)
-An apology requires that you try your hardest to avoid repeating your behavior that you apologized for.
-Put sincere effort to ensure that there isn’t a repeat performance.
-For example, apologizing for cancelling plans last minute, then next time you try to get together you cancel on them again.
+An apology requires that you try your hardest to avoid repeating the behavior that you apologized for.
+Put a sincere effort to ensure that there isn’t a repeat performance.
+For example, apologizing for canceling plans last minute, then next time you try to get together you cancel on them again.
 This is a repeat performance.